-Long before the coronavirus, hotels were dedicated to cleaning at the highest standards.
-It is in this spirit that the American Hotel and Lodging Association (AHLA) launched Safe Stay - a commitment to enhanced cleaning measures and safety guidelines that help us meet and exceed the concerns created during the pandemic.
+Nearly one year ago, the American Hotel & Lodging Association (AHLA) launched Safe Stay - a commitment to unify the industry on enhanced cleaning measures and safety guidelines to help us meet and exceed challenges presented by the coronavirus pandemic.

-Hotel guests and employees deserve the peace of mind in knowing that our industry is united behind a common set of cleaning and safety practices which can be applied to any and every hotel.
-Safe Stay was created in accordance with guidance issued by public health authorities, including the Centers for Disease Control and Prevention (CDC).
+Safe Stay was created in accordance with guidance issued by public health authorities and was reviewed by the Centers for Disease Control and Prevention (CDC).
+AHLA worked with experts to: